JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 1. [Create an account](https://signup.heroku.com/).
 2. [Install and authenticate the CLI client](https://devcenter.heroku.com/articles/heroku-cli).
-3. Create a git repository and attach a Heroku app by running the following commands in the Terminal while in the project root:
+3. Create a Git repository and attach a Heroku app by running the following commands in the Terminal while in the project root:

    ```bash
    git init